mlimenrui/jekyll-now/_posts/2018-03-12-Imbalanced-data.md

 > f_measure
 #0.9726374
 ```
 As we can see, xgboost has outperformed naive Bayes model’s accuracy, with our F score(`f_measure`) being higher using xgboost.
+Having a specificity of 65%, this means for our model, 65% of the minority classes have been predicted correctly.

+More measures can be taken to improve model accuracy, such as using only the important features instead of all the features (like what we are doing here), using the R function `filterFeatures` and doing XGboost on the model again.
+For now, I hope this model will suffice.